uio-carpentry/organisational/meetings/agenda_points_living_document.md

 - Fill årshjul with tasks
 - distribute board roles
 - decide on carpetryCon: yes/no?
-- candidates for instructor seats
+- follow-up sessions for instructors in training.
+New candidates for instructor seats?
 - how to get more advanced-level carpentry courses?